heroku/heroku-jvm-application-deployer/README.md

 $ mvn heroku:run-war
 ```

-This will start the web application in way that is very similar to how it is run on Heroku.
+This will start the web application in a way that is very similar to how it is run on Heroku.

 ## Requirements